 - When replacing a bathtub, pay careful attention to where existing water connections are located and be sure that the tub you select has the orientation to match the layout of your bathroom.

 Some bathtubs have special features that can turn routine bathing into a luxurious escape.
-Jets can provide soothing hydrotherapy, while other features like ergonomic contours, heaters, LED lights and built-in speakers make bathing even more relaxing.
+Jetted tubs can provide soothing hydrotherapy, while other features like ergonomic contours, heaters, LED lights and built-in speakers make bathing even more relaxing.

 - Soaking tubs are standard bathtubs without any additional air or water jets.
 As the name implies, they are best for long soaks with bath oils or salts and may feature ergonomic contours or heaters to make your extended time in the tub comfortable.
 Soaking bathtubs can be found as any model, including freestanding and alcove, which typically have wall-mounted faucets.
 Their simplicity and versatility makes them the most popular type of bathtub.